-Students use the Activity Sheet to read and follow a multistep procedure to discover whether the speed of water molecules is different in hot or cold water.
+Students use the Activity Sheet to read and follow a multistep procedure to discover what makes the liquid in a thermometer go up and down.
 Students read the questions and information on the Activity Sheet and apply them to their observations to learn the meaning of words related to atoms, molecules, and processes at the molecular level.
 Students also integrate information from text with molecular models to improve their understanding.